 When it’s time to sleep, Air France has some of the most comfortable bedding in the sky, and I love being able to draw a curtain around my seat for privacy.

 The way I see it, Air France first class is the world’s most well rounded first class product.
-So while I do think Emirates wins out in terms of the onboard experience, Air France still offers the world’s most well rounded first class experience, given that they offer the world’s best first class lounge experience at their Paris Charles de Gaulle hub.
+While I do think Emirates wins out in terms of the onboard experience, Air France still offers the world’s most well rounded first class experience, given that they offer the world’s best first class lounge experience at their Paris Charles de Gaulle hub.

-The only area where Air France first class could improve is with the addition of wifi, but that’s something they’re in the process of adding.
+The main area where Air France first class could improve is with the addition of wifi, but that’s something they’re in the process of adding.